pedra/electronize/README.md

 ### Application

-The **application** is divided into three parts, which can be seen in the ./src folder:
+The **application** is divided into two parts, which can be seen in the ./src folder:

 **./src/app** - Electron's encapsulation (systray, boot, OS configurations ...).
 This is the base that supports the application on your OS;

-**./src/desktop** - if the application will have one (or more) windows on the desktop, this will be programmed here (eg: admin, user access management, data monitoring ...);

-**./src/host** - if the application has a web server, where other network users can access via API, Socket or simple PWA/WEB applications, here is your working directory.
+**./src/net** - if the application has a web server, where other network users can access via API, socket or simple PWA/WEB applications, here is your working directory.

 ## Install